2006 Varanasi bombings

 In March 2006, the Indian city of Varanasi witnessed a series of bombings in which at least 28 people were reportedly killed and 101 injured.
-Varanasi is considered holy by Hindus and is one of the oldest living city in the world.
+Varanasi is considered holy by Hindus and is one of the oldest living cities in the world.
 In June 2022, after 16 years of hearing, Ghaziabad district and sessions court convicted the mastermind and terrorist Waliullah Khan and sentenced him to death.

 Blasts

 Blast at the Temple

 The blasts occurred nearly simultaneously shortly after 18:00 IST.
 The first blast took place at 18:20 at the crowded Sankat Mochan Hanuman Temple near the Banaras Hindu University.
 Hundreds of pilgrims were in temple as it was a Tuesday, believed to be particularly holy by the devotees of Lord Hanuman, a deity at the temple.
 The bomb was placed in a container near a gate at the temple where women usually sit.
 It claimed 10 lives and injured 40.